-The NAM, consisting of 120 members, is chaired by the Bolivarian Republic of Venezuela until 2019.
+The NAM, consisting of 120 members, is chaired by the Venezuela until 2019.
 It is the largest political grouping of countries outside the UN, making it an important lobby group of developing countries in global affairs.

-Deputy Minister Landers led the South African delegation to attend the 18th Mid-term Ministerial Conference that was held in Baku, Azerbaijan, from 5 to 6 April 2018.
+A South African delegation attended the 18th Mid-term Ministerial Conference that was held in Baku, Azerbaijan, from 5 to 6 April 2018.
 The meeting took place under the theme: "Promoting International Peace and Security for Sustainable Development".